 The typical pairing for garnacha wines is grilled lamb, but it was fantastic with our deliciously fatty grilled steak.
 The smokiness of the wine went so well with the grilled meat, and the dark fruit flavours made it really difficult to put down.
 I am salivating just thinking about it.
 Plus, it was great without food as well.
 I am seriously considering running out and getting a case right now.
 If you are planning on doing the same, do it quickly!
 This wine was released over a month ago, so stocks are running low, and because it’s in Vintages, once it’s gone, it’s gone for good.

 Let me know if you end up trying it and tell me what you think in the Comments!
-Also, if you want to get an email every time there is a new post on Wining with Mel, just click on the +Follow button at the bottom-right of your screen.
+Also, if you want to get an email every time there is a new post on Wining with Mel, just click on the +Follow button on the right side of your screen.